 4. The Insurance Company is Not Your Friend: Whether it is your own insurance provider or the other driver’s, once you are in an accident, the insurance company is not your friend.
 Every time you talk to a representative from an insurance company, they are recording the conversation in hopes that the next time they speak to you, your story will slightly change or that you will make some statement that will hurt your case.

 Prior to working at Fillmore Spencer, I worked at an insurance defense law firm.
 My job, whether you were our insured or not, was to ensure the insurance company paid as little as possible for your claim.
 In order to do this, our company contracted with private investigators to follow individuals who claimed to be injured and take video surveillance.
-A colleague of mine even shared an experience with me where his 5 year-old client was videotaped riding her bike by her own insurance company.
+A colleague of mine even shared an experience with me where his 5-year-old client was videotaped riding her bike by her own insurance company.
 The insurance company then claimed that because she was able to ride a bike, she couldn’t have been injured.
-Insurance companies will monitor your social networking pages to see if you posted pictures or made statements which could even slightly undermine your case.
-Bottom line, the insurance company is a business and it is only successful if it takes in more money than it pays out, and that means paying you as little as possible.
+Insurance companies will monitor your social networking pages to see if you posted pictures or made statements that could even slightly undermine your case.
+The bottom line, the insurance company is a business and it is only successful if it takes in more money than it pays out, and that means paying you as little as possible.

 5. Filing a Claim with the Insurance Company is Not the Same as Filing a Lawsuit: Media outlets today commonly publish sensationalized stories meant to grab your attention with an outrageous headline.
 Often, these stories portray someone filing a supposed “frivolous lawsuit” that makes your blood boil that someone could be so greedy.
 Of course, a lot of the story which may validate the claim has been left unpublished.
 Nonetheless, these types of stories leave many in the general public to have a distaste for the legal system and lawyers generally.
-As a result many individuals, despite being severely hurt as a result of another person’s negligence, don’t want to be viewed as “that person,” and are hesitant to even meet with an attorney about filing a claim.
+As a result, many individuals, despite being severely hurt as a result of another person’s negligence, don’t want to be viewed as “that person,” and are hesitant to even meet with an attorney about filing a claim.

 Filing a claim with an insurance company is not the same as filing a lawsuit.
 Many times your claim can be resolved without ever stepping foot into a courtroom.
 Only when the insurance company is being completely unreasonable in providing you the compensation you are entitled to is it necessary to discuss filing suit.
-If you choose to negotiate with the insurance company on your own, it is important that you are aware that Utah law requires a suit for personal injury be filed within a certain period of time, or else the claim may be barred.
+If you choose to negotiate with the insurance company on your own, it is important that you are aware that Utah law requires a suit for personal injury to be filed within a certain period of time, or else the claim may be barred.
 The statute of limitations can be as short as 1 year.

 6. Hire An Attorney: Many people think they can handle the insurance company on their own.
-Insurance companies know that if they can give you the run around, eventually you’ll get tired of dealing with them and accept whatever amount of money they offer, whether it is sufficient or not.
+Insurance companies know that if they can give you the runaround, eventually you’ll get tired of dealing with them and accept whatever amount of money they offer, whether it is sufficient or not.
 Don’t allow this to happen to you.
 Hire an attorney to handle your claim on your behalf.
 Studies show that injured people with an attorney fare better, even when attorney fees are considered, than those who don’t have an attorney.

 If you have been injured due to someone else’s negligence allow the experienced attorneys at Fillmore Spencer to remove the stress and burden of handling your claim so you can focus on your recovery.